Termite Populations Explode In Early Spring

 Termites are estimated to be some of the most destructive pests in the United States.
 Experts report that these pests cost homeowners upwards of $1 billion annually in order to prevent and redress termite-related issues.
 In an effort to control the ever-expanding populations of these pests, the use of pesticides has raised costs for consumers and led to negative effects on the environment like the contamination of water supplies due to runoff.

-If termites have made unwanted appearances around your home, call Cantu Pest Control to get in touch with our Dallas termite control professionals at 972-885-3618 (Dallas and Fort Worth areas) or 713-999-3495 (Houston area) and schedule an appointment today with one of our friendly, experienced pest control experts.
+If termites or other pests have made unwanted appearances around your home or business, call Cantu Pest & Termite to get in touch with our Dallas termite control professionals and schedule an appointment today with one of our friendly, experienced pest control experts.